 PROGRAM ACTIVITIES: DVCRU advocates are co-located with the Portland Police Bureau Special Victims Unit, and include bilingual/bicultural advocates in an effort to reflect the population of survivors served.
 Daytime and after-hours victim advocates provide crisis response and support following domestic violence crimes.
-As essential employees, DVCRU advocates provide in-person services.
+As essential employees, DVCRU advocates have provided in-person services since the start of the COVID-19 pandemic.